 Early intervention addressing problems that underlie truancy can prevent this behavior from leading to delinquency, crime, and violence.
 CFCC's Truancy Court Program addresses the root causes of truant behavior and links families to needed social services or other community-based supports.

 There is a significant and growing body of research demonstrating that truancy is one of the strongest early predictors for teenage pregnancy, drug abuse, crime, dependency, dropout, unemployment, and more.
 A problem-solving approach to truancy reduces these risks and saves families and communities from serious and costly outcomes.

 Schools and communities need to develop effective and evidence-based solutions.

 What is CFCC's Truancy Court Program?

 CFCC's Truancy Court Program (TCP) is an innovative, early intervention and holistic approach to truant behavior that addresses the root causes of truancy.
-The program, strictly voluntary on the part of students and their families, consists of ten weekly in-school meetings per session (with one session in the Fall and another in the Spring).
+The program, strictly voluntary on the part of students and their families, consists of ten to fourteen weekly in-school meetings per session (with one session in the Fall and another in the Spring).
 The TCP meeting involves the student, his or her family, teachers, social workers, guidance counselors, principals, CFCC staff, a law student, and a volunteer judge.
 TCP students also meet weekly with a TCP mentor, who calls the home once a week to engage family members.

 The purpose of the TCP meetings is to identify and address the reasons why each participating child is not attending school regularly and/or on-time.
 Once the causes of truant behavior are uncovered, the TCP team puts resources into place that target truant behavior and support the student’s regular school attendance, graduation from high school, and, ultimately, service as a productive member of the community.